lianstemp/aws-serverless-comparison/classical-serverless/README.md

-# Classical Serverless Architecture - AWS Demo
+# Classical Serverless Architecture

-This project demonstrates a classical serverless architecture using AWS services, designed to stay within the AWS Free Tier limits.
+This project implements a classical serverless architecture using AWS services, designed to stay within the AWS Free Tier limits.

 ## Architecture Overview